Monday Note’s Jean-Louis Gassée writes about the death of Windows Phone:

 How could Microsoft’s Windows Phone licensing business model stand a chance against Google’s Free and Open Android?
 None of the Redmond giant’s complicated countermeasures worked, its smartphone platform is dead.
 And yet, inexplicably, Microsoft failed to use a very simple move…

 For a long time Windows Phone was a better phone operating system than Android.
-By better, I mean it was easier to use, understand and navigate than Google’s phone operating system.
+Better in the sense it was easier to use, understand and navigate than Google’s Android phone operating system.

 It was also better because it provided essential information in a straightforward way.
 You could glance at your phone and see the important things straight away.